Friizor/passwordGenerator/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.
+To contribute please follow these steps:

+- Fork the repository.
+- Create a new branch for your feature or bugfix.
+- Make your changes and commit them with clear messages.
+- Push your changes to your fork.
+- Open a pull request to the main branch of this repository.